 It's important to keep UTS College up to date with your current contact details.
-You can update your contact details on eStudent, or complete a Change of Contact Details form at the UTS Student Centre.
+You can update your contact details on eStudent if you are over 18 years old.
+If you are under the age of 18, please contact UTS College Student Centre